dandi/dandi-archive/doc/design/blob-uuid-1.md

         1. no collision - adds key + ETag to AssetBlob table, delete from Upload table.
         2. there is collision - delete key record and file in blob store, will return key of an existing record
     4. kicks off background process to calculate checksums
+9. CLI calls `POST .../assets/` with the key to register the new asset.

 ## Garbage Collection process